OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 ## **Summary**

-BTS isn't the only group from Korea who's taking the world by storm, k-pop is a growing phenomenom in the past decade, so this analysis investigates some of the trends in how k-pop idols are selected, with the purpose to understand how entertainment companies how been selecting idols from the audition processes.
+BTS isn't the only group from Korea who's taking the world by storm, k-pop is a growing phenomenom in the past decade, so this analysis investigates some of the trends in how k-pop idols are selected, with the purpose to understand how entertainment companies select k-pop idols from the audition processes.

 ## **Key Findings**